Jackspeak of the Royal Canadian Navy

 - Refers to any seamanship task that requires special effort or co-ordination.
 A replenishment at sea or a taking another ship under tow are considered evolutions.

-- A prefix that can means "Exercise" ie. FIREX.
+- A commonly used suffix that means "Exercise" ie. FIREX.
 It literally be can be added to anything, whether it is an actual naval exercise or not.
-Example: "DrinkEX"
+Example: "DrinkEX."

 - Executive Curl

 - The ring that has been recently reinstated in Officers rank insignia.
 It's said to date from the Crimean War when it was called "Elliot's Eye" in commemoration of Captain Elliot who acted heroically.

 - The second in command of a warship or shore establishment, and responsible to the Captain for the efficient running of the ship.
 Abbreviated XO.